-- 1/2 tsp paprika or Kashmiri chili powder (for brighter color add more paprika.
+- ½ teaspoon paprika ( or Kashmiri chili powde.
+For just color add more paprika.
 Paprika doesn't have much heat, so you won't end up making your tofu too spicy.
 In India, food colors are often used to give tandoori chicken its bright color, but we're staying natural here)

 - Salt to taste